coffeespice/FooocusGallery/README.md

 - **Image Navigation:** Quickly move through your images with a user-friendly interface
 - **Fooocus Logs Based:** All the data and images are extracted directory from Fooocus Outputs directory
 - **Prompt Search:** Filter generated images by prompts
 - **Fast...
-Enough:** Fooocus Gallery was testes with 17k+ images, running smooth after the logs index
+Enough:** Fooocus Gallery was tested with 17k+ images, running smooth after the logs index
+- **Docker Image:** coffeespice/fooocus_gallery

 ## Know issues

 - **Re-Index:** If new photos are addes and/or logs files changes is necessary reload the application

+## How to run

+If using docker set the path to Fooocus outputs in outputs_directory

+If running without docker copy the config.json.example to config.json and change the outputs_directory to the Fooocus outputs and then run pip install --no-cache-dir -r requirements.txt and python main.py